ddruiz/ddruiz/README.md

 ## Hi there 👋
 My name is Daphne.
-I'm still figuring this website out.
+I'm still figuring this out.

 <!--
 **ddruiz/ddruiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.